ComBoWizards/MeStudio/README.md

 The last flags (.5 and .6) are used to communicate a certain character or string to replace.
-As a matter of fact MeStudio requires consistent formatting as far as the sequence identifiers are concerned but sometimes the annotation process can lead to genomic headers alterations for what concern “seqid” fields identity and special characters (e.g. a pipe symbol replaced by the underscore).
+As a matter of fact MeStudio requires consistent formatting as far as the sequence identifiers are concerned but sometimes the annotation process can lead to genomic headers alterations for what concern “seqname” fields identity and special characters (e.g. a pipe symbol replaced by the underscore).

 An example is reported here down below: